suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-parameter-version {#suit-parameter-version}

 Indicates allowable versions for the specified component.
 One version comparison can be made with each suit-parameter-version.
-This parameter is compared with version asserted by the current component when suit-condition-version ({{suit-condition-version}}) is invoked.
-The current component may assert the current version in many ways, including storage in a parameter storage database, in a metadata object, or in a known location within the component itself.
+This parameter is compared with the version asserted by the current component when suit-condition-version ({{suit-condition-version}}) is invoked.
+The current component can assert the current version in many ways, including storage in a parameter storage database, in a metadata object, or in a known location within the component itself.

 Each suit-parameter-version contains a comparison operator and a version, according to the following CDDL: